 4. The Views from Parc de la Colline du Chateau are Heavenly

-If the magical float in the sea wasn’t enough delight for you, check out the view from the Parc de la Colline du Chateau.
-While there hasn’t been a castle there for quite some time, the park that towers above the Promenade des Anglais is majestic in 360 degrees.
-On one side is the harbor, where giant ships transport people to Corsica and fishermen park their brightly-colored boats.
+If the magical float in the sea wasn’t enough to delight you, check out the view from the Parc de la Colline du Chateau.
+While there hasn’t been a castle there for quite some time, the park that towers above the Promenade des Anglais is majestic at 360 degrees.
+On one side is the harbour, where giant ships transport people to Corsica and fishermen park their brightly-coloured boats.
 On the other, the Promenade and the beachfront, where people amble on the sidewalk or go topless on the beach.

 The park itself is sizeable, though I didn’t spend much time there on my recent visit.
 A man playing Ed Sheeran on accordion made me smile as I took a quick tour around the playground.

 There are so many more reasons to visit Nice.
 It’s got an airport that connects to all the major European cities, so it’s a great starting point (or complete destination) for a trip to Provence.